Types of Financial Assistance

 Michigan Tuition Grant and Michigan Competitive Scholarships

-The Michigan Department of Education awards tuition grants and scholarships annually to Michigan residents who demonstrate financial need.
+The Michigan Department of Education awards tuition grants and scholarships annually (up to $3,000.00 per academic year) to Michigan residents who demonstrate financial need.

 CCS Tuition Grant